Home Most Beautiful Destinations Around the World15 Must-See Destinations in Calabria (Italy) in 2026

 Discover Sila National Park is a must-visit destination in Calabria for nature enthusiasts and adventurers.

-Tropea won the 2021 “Borgo dei Borghi” award as Italy’s most beautiful village, and honestly, it deserved it.
-This clifftop gem has everything – medieval streets, incredible beaches, and those famous sweet red onions that somehow make everything taste better.
+Tropea holds Blue Flag status on three of its beaches — Marina del Convento, Marina dell’Isola, and Rocca Nettuno — and it’s easy to see why.
+This clifftop gem has everything: medieval streets, incredible beaches, and those famous sweet red onions that somehow make everything taste better.
 I tried the onion gelato (weird but actually not terrible) and bought strings of the real thing to take home.
+The town also took home Italy’s “Borgo dei Borghi” award back in 2021, and it’s been on the map ever since.

 Tropea, with dramatic cliffs and turquoise waters, is among Calabria's most beautiful destinations, boasting historic architecture.